gunthercox/ChatterBot/docs/chatterbot.rst

 Adapter defaults
 ----------------

-By default, ChatterBot uses the `JsonFileStorageAdapter` adapter for storage, the `BestMatch` for logic, the `VariableInputTypeAdapter` for input and the `OutputAdapter` for output.
+By default, ChatterBot uses the `SQLStorageAdapter` adapter for storage, the `BestMatch` for logic, the `VariableInputTypeAdapter` for input and the `OutputAdapter` for output.